epics-docs/epics-docs/guides/Alarm_Specification.md

 is also capable of generating a message for each change of alarm state.
 The types of alarms available fall into these categories: scan alarms, read/write alarms, limit alarms, and state alarms.
-Some of these alarms are configured by the user, and some are automatic which means that they are called by the record support routines on certain conditions, and cannot be changed orconfigured by the user.
+Some of these alarms are configured by the user.
+Others are automatic which means that they're called by the record support routines on certain conditions, and can't be changed or configured by the user.

-## Alarm Severity
+## Alarm severity

 An alarm *severity* is used to give weight to the current alarm status.
 There are four severities: